SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 {{< c8y-admon-req >}}
 APPLICATION ACCESS:

-User must have access to administration application of {{<enterprise-tenant>}}.
-For details on how to enable {{<enterprise-tenant>}} see {{< product-c8y-iot >}} Core-Operations guide.
+Users must have access to the Administration application of the {{<enterprise-tenant>}}.

 ROLES & PERMISSIONS:

-* To view settings: READ permission for the "Options management" permission type.
+* To view settings: READ permission for the "Options management" permission type
-* To manage (create, edit, update) all existing settings: ADMIN permission for the "Options management" permission type.
+* To manage (create, edit, update) all existing settings: ADMIN permission for the "Options management" permission type

 On tenant creation, there are default roles available that can be used as a sample configuration for the above-mentioned permissions:
-* Tenant Manager - Can manage tenant-wide configurations like applications, tenant options and retention rules
+* Tenant Manager - manages tenant-wide configurations like applications, tenant options and retention rules

 {{< /c8y-admon-req >}}